Tax Accountant in Miami Cope with IRS Tax Season Delay

 To ensure timely processing of the return and refund delivery, the Tax Accountant in Miami recommended that taxpayers still prepare their return as they normally would.

 “Despite the new filing date, Tax Accountant in Miami can—and should—start having tax returns prepared,” said the Viera.
 “Tax Accountant in Miami now has all locations open to assist taxpayers in answering their questions and preparing their returns.
-Approximately 18 million taxpayers file in January.”
+Approximately 18 million taxpayers file in February.”

-“Although unfortunate and burdensome for millions of Tax Accountant in Miami, this IRS delay does not impact our readiness or our ability to work with our clients,” said Viera.
+“Although unfortunate and burdensome for millions of Tax Accountants in Miami, this IRS delay does not impact our readiness or our ability to work with our clients,” said Viera.
 “In fact, the delay, which is one of many complexities resulting from the recent fiscal cliff negotiations, points to how this year is even more challenging than years past.
 Now more than ever is the time to work with an experienced Tax Accountant in Miami to navigate the many changes and ensure every taxpayer makes the most of those changes.”

 Tax Accountant in Miami Viera insisted that its systems and software are all up to date, even though the IRS had just announced that its own systems were not.
 “Those who are ready to begin the filing process can stop by their local Tax Accountant in Miami, begin their return, determine the amount of refund owed to them and select how they prefer to receive their refund and have everything finalized for the IRS acceptance date,” said the Viera.
-“The IRS anticipates that nine out of ten refunds will be issued again this year in less than 21 days, and even with the delay for filing until January 30, the sooner taxpayers file their returns, the sooner they will get their refunds. “
+“The IRS anticipates that nine out of ten refunds will be issued again this year in less than 21 days, and even with the delay for filing until February 17, the sooner taxpayers file their returns, the sooner they will get their refunds. “

-Tax Accountant in Miami Viera acknowledged that the IRS’s announcement meant that the vast majority of tax filers—more than 120 million households—should be able to start filing tax returns starting January 30.
+Tax Accountant in Miami Viera acknowledged that the IRS’s announcement meant that the vast majority of tax filers—more than 120 million households—should be able to start filing tax returns starting February 17.
 However, it added, “to further frustrate the situation, refunds could be delayed to mid to late February.”

 “Due to the last-minute tax law changes made by Congress under the American Taxpayer Relief Act (ATRA), the IRS has scrambled to update forms and make critical programming changes to its processing systems,” Viera explained.
 “They also anticipate that the remaining taxpayers will be able to start filing in late February and early March because of the needed changes on the more extensive forms and processing systems.
-The IRS provides a full listing of the forms that are currently not being accepted on their web site: IRS.gov.
+The IRS provides a full listing of the forms that are currently not being accepted on their website: IRS.gov.

 “Tax Accountant in Miami Viera is staying in contact with the IRS to keep abreast of the release of these updated forms.
 And we are fully prepared to move forward and help our customers get their money as quickly as possible,” said Viera.